 While it’s important to acknowledge failure and any mistakes you made along the way, grieve them and let them go.
 Dwelling on the negative and living in fear of failure could be a blocker, preventing you from trying again.
 Stay motivated to overcome failure by remembering that you’ve already conquered it once—it won’t be such a scary prospect next time.

 Dust yourself off and start again.
-Try Shopify free for 3 days.
+Try Shopify free.

 How to deal with failure: advice for every personality type